CannabiZz9/271401_AI_Mini-lab/README.md

   8. Run program in Dobot studio
   9. Run Client.py to start real-time color detection and robot control.
   10. In control panel choose what color to pick then set start bar to 1.

+How It Works
+  1. The user sets conditions.
+  2. Python and the Dobot MG400 establish a handshake for communication.
+  3. Python processes real-time images from the camera using OpenCV to detect color thresholds:
+    3.1 Fix distortion
+    3.2 Detect color regions
+    3.3 Apply morphology operations
+  4. Find minimum (x, y) and maximum (x, y) positions of each cube for bounding box, rotation and center(x,y) then map into world space.
+  5. The Dobot sends a request to Python asking for the cube position.
+  6. Python returns the cube coordinates in world space.
+  7. The Dobot moves to the predefined pick-up point.
+  8. The Dobot moves to the cube position.
+  9. The Dobot picks up the cube and places it in the designated area.
+  10. The Dobot returns to its home position and waits for Python’s next position update (waiting state).